A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Medicare’s annual election period (October 15 to December 7 each year) allows Medicare beneficiaries opportunities to switch between Medicare Advantage enrollment and Original Medicare (and add, drop, or change to a different Medicare Part D prescription plan).
 Medicare Advantage enrollees also have the option to switch to a different Advantage plan or to Original Medicare during the Medicare Advantage open enrollment period, which runs from January 1 to March 31 (only one plan change may be made during this window).

-21 insurance companies offer Medigap plans in Nevada as of 2023 (down from 31 in 2022).
-Nearly all of them use attained age rating, which means that individual enrollees’ monthly premiums increase as they get older, regardless of how old they were when they purchased the policy.
+Medigap coverage is offered in Nevada by 21 insurers.
+Nearly all of them use attained age rating,7 which means that enrollees’ monthly premiums increase as they get older, regardless of how old they were when they purchased the policy.8

-Unlike other private Medicare coverage (Medicare Advantage and Medicare Part D plans), federal law does not provide an annual open enrollment window for Medigap plans.
-Instead, federal rules provide a one-time six-month window when Medigap coverage is guaranteed-issue.
+Unlike other private Medicare coverage (Medicare Advantage and Medicare Part D plans), federal rules do not provide an annual open enrollment window for Medigap plans.
+Instead, there’s a one-time six-month window when Medigap coverage is guaranteed-issue.
 This window starts when a person is at least 65 and enrolled in Medicare Part B (you must be enrolled in both Part A and Part B to buy a Medigap plan).
-It’s essential to purchase coverage in a timely fashion during this window; if you apply for a Medigap plan after it ends, the insurance companies are allowed to use medical underwriting to determine your eligibility for coverage and your monthly premium.
+If you apply for a Medigap plan after it ends, federal rules allow insurers to use medical underwriting to determine your eligibility for coverage and your monthly premium.

-But Nevada enacted legislation (AB250) in 2021 that provides Medigap enrollees with an annual opportunity to switch to a different plan.
-This provision took effect in 2022.
-It ensures that Medigap enrollees in Nevada have a 60-day window, starting the first day of their birthday month, during which they can switch to any other available Medigap plan that has equal or lesser benefits.
+But Nevada enacted legislation in 2021 that provides Medigap enrollees with an annual “birthday rule” opportunity to switch to a different plan, starting in 2022.9 It ensures that Medigap enrollees in Nevada have a 60-day window, starting the first day of their birthday month, during which they can switch to any other available Medigap plan that has equal or lesser benefits.
 Medigap plan change applications submitted during this window are guaranteed-issue, which means the application cannot be rejected and the insurer cannot increase the premium due to medical history (equal or lesser value means the plan can be at the same letter level as the one they have, or any of the lower levels, but not a higher level).

 What is Medicare Part D?